 |Retirement Plans for Small Businesses|

 As a business owner, you should carefully consider the advantages of establishing an employer-sponsored retirement plan.
-Generally, you're allowed a deduction for contributions you make to an employer-sponsored retirement plan.
+Generally, you're allowed certain tax benefits for establishing an employer-sponsored retirement plan, including a tax credit for establishing the plan and a deduction for contributions you make.
 In return, however, you're required to include certain employees in the plan, and to give a portion of the contributions you make to those participating employees.
 Nevertheless, a retirement plan can provide you with a tax-advantaged method to save funds for your own retirement, while providing your employees with a powerful and appreciated benefit.Types of plans

 There are several types of retirement plans to choose from, and each type of plan has advantages and disadvantages.
 This discussion covers the most popular plans.
 You should also know that the law may permit you to have more than one retirement plan, and with sophisticated planning, a combination of plans might best suit your business's needs.Profit-sharing plans